CodeBLACKBEARD/Blacklight/README.md

   Everyone deserves equal opportunity to succeed.
 Not equal outcomes - equal opportunity.
 That starts with removing barriers, not adding them.

   This is my small rebellion against a system that profits from artificial scarcity.
-Use it, improve it, share it. #CodeBLACKBEARD
+Use it, improve it, share it. <a href="https://x.com/CodeBLACKBEARD">#CodeBLACKBEARD</a>
 </details>

 <br>